matthew-brett/pydagogue/installing_scripts.rst

 Notice we import setuptools at the top.
-This modifies (monkey-patches) disutils, imported below that.
+This modifies (monkey-patches) distutils, imported below that.
 We now depend on setuptools at install time to write the console script stuff and at run time in finding the installed scripts via ``pkg_resources`` (see above and below).
 We run an install into a virtualenv (Unix again)::